 Legacy Grants are available to full-time students with a family or church connection to Northwestern.
 They are not given based on FAFSA information.
-Students are eligible for a Legacy Grant if:
+Students are eligible for a Legacy Grant if they meet any of the following criteria:

-- A parent or grandparent attended Northwestern for at least 3 semesters - A sibling is currently enrolled or has graduated from NWC - They are part of a RCA congregation as a family before coming to NWC
+- A parent or grandparent attended Northwestern full-time for at least three semesters - A sibling is currently enrolled or has graduated from NWC - A parent is currently an ordained pastor/overseas missionary - The student participated in a Reformed Church in America (RCA) congregation immediately prior to enrolling at Northwestern

-Students receive a \$1,500 Legacy Grant if they meet one of the above criteria, \$2,000 if they meet two, or \$2,500 for meeting all three.
-This grant remains in effect for up to four years.
+Students receive a \$1,500 Legacy Grant if they meet any of the above criteria, and the grant remains in effect for up to four years.